HARP 3 : What’s the #MyRefi Program And Who May Qualify (Including Mortgage Rates)

 HARP 3 is an interesting product.
 It would be the extension of HARP 2.0 for homeowners whose mortgages are private-market money -- either because non-government loans were cheaper, or because no suitable government product existed.

-So, whether you're a HARP 2.0 candidate, HARP 3.0 candidate, or just want to see today's mortgage rates, stop a take a quote.
-HARP mortgage rates are comparable to non-HARP rates, and closing fees are often lower.
+So, whether you're a HARP 2.0 candidate, HARP 3.0 candidate, or just want to see today's mortgage rates, get started now.
+HARP mortgage rates are comparable to non-HARP rates, there is no obligation to proceed,and no social security number required to get started.

 Click here to get HARP mortgage rates.